latashasingh43-commits/Deep-Learning-Based-Bone-Structure-Enhancement-in-Chest-X-Ray-Images/README.md

 Chest X-rays contain overlapping anatomical structures — soft tissue, organs, and bone — making it difficult to isolate skeletal features for analysis.
 This project tackles that problem by training a **U-Net model** to predict the bone layer directly from X-ray images, using **synthetically generated Digitally Reconstructed Radiographs (DRR)** as paired ground truth.

-By learning to enhance and separate bone structures, this approach can support downstream tasks such as **fracture detection, bone density analysis, and orthopedic diagnostics**.
+By learning to enhance and separate bone structures, this approach can support downstream tasks such as **fracture detection, bone density analysis, and orthopedic diagnostics** — areas where isolating skeletal detail from soft tissue noise is often the first and hardest step.

 **Dataset:** [Digitally Reconstructed Radiographs (DRR) - Bones](https://www.kaggle.com/raddar/digitally-reconstructed-radiographs-drr-bones)